some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

 * If set to 0xFFFFFF, the Find Service entry shall be considered valid until the next reboot.
+(Service registry only).

-.. feat_req:: 🎯
+.. feat_req:: ⓘ
     :id: feat_req_someipsd_265
-    :reqtype: Requirement
+    :reqtype: Information
     :security: NO
     :safety: QM
     :satisfies: